 This time he sings the song with the help of his family.
 My favorite part is when the audience starts to sing along with the family.
 I love the face Herr Zeller makes when the audience begins to sing along.

-**EDITED: The original video I posted was removed by FOX.
-Here’s another video…
+**EDITED: The original video I posted was removed.
+Here’s another video… although you need to click on the video to take you to youtube to watch it…

 Every morning you greet me